unparallel-innovation/Pagination/README.md

     },
     //Aggregation support is useful when related sets of data from multiple collections are needed on a given page
     aggregate: {
-        pipeline: [
+        pipeline: (props)=>([
-            {
-                $lookup:{
-                    from: "myRelatedCollection",
-                    localField: "relatedIds",
-                    foreignField: "_id",
-                    as:"_relatedDocs"
-                }
-            }
+        	//pipeline stages goes here
+        ]),
+        //By default the aggregate only re-runs when collection "MyCollection" changes
+        //To trigger a re-run when other collections changes you must define an observer for each additional collection observers:[
+            AnotherCollection.find()
         ],
-        //By default the aggregate only re-runs when collection "MyCollection" changes
-        //To trigger a re-run when collection "MyRelatedCollection" changes you must define an observer observers:[
-            MyRelatedCollection.find()
-        ]
+        //A schema is required for ObjectIDs fields, a detailed example is given on Aggregation section schema:new SimpleSchema(/*...*/)
     },
     transform_filters: function (filters, options) {
         // called after filters & dynamic_filters